Biden narrowly wins Wisconsin; Trump to call for a recount

 The exact date when a recount would start depends on when the last of Wisconsin’s 72 counties certifies the results of the election.
 Counties must start that process no later than Tuesday, and they have until Nov.
 17 to complete it.

-Trump would have three days after the last county certifies its vote to submit a petition for a recount.
+Trump would have one day after the last county certifies its vote to submit a petition for a recount.
 That means he would have to submit a petition by Nov.
 20, but typically counties complete the certification before the deadline.

 The president would also have to pay the full cost of the recount.
 The state pays for recounts of races that are within a quarter of a percentage point.
 The last presidential recount, done in 2016, cost Green Party candidate Jill Stein $3.5 million.

-Note: This story was first published on November 4, 2020.
-It was updated on November 5, 2020 to correct that the deadline for Trump to file a recount request is one day, not three, after counties finish certifying their results.